Academics » Curriculum

 Year | Grades 11, 12; Credit: 1

+Those who have taken Algebra II / Trigonometry are encouraged to continue taking higher levels of math and should receive consent of the instructor or Student Services to enroll in this class.
 This practical course deals with mathematical applications in everyday life.
 Topics covered include a review of computational skills with whole numbers, decimal numbers, and fractions, measurement, pre-algebra to intermediate algebra, solid figures, triangle geometry and basic trigonometry, and statistics.
 Special emphasis is given to making real-life connections to various trades.
-This course is geared primarily for students who may not pursue a 4-year college degree.
-Those who have taken Algebra II / Trigonometry are encouraged to continue taking higher levels of math and should receive consent of the instructor or Guidance Director to enroll in this class.
+Geared primarily for students who may not pursue a 4-year college degree.

 Pre-algebra